BlackZork/mqmgateway/README.md

     Overrides mqtt.refresh for all state and availability sections in this topic

+  * **network**

+    Sets default network name for all state, commands and availability sections in this topic

+  * **slave**

+    Sets default modbus slave address for all state, commands and availability sections in this topic

 ### A *commands* section.

   A single command is defined using following settings.